DEVOPS-PROJECTS-ORGANIZATION/devops-instructions/README.md

 ## Docker

-Pieces of information about docker daemon
+Pieces of information about Docker daemon
 ```
 docker system info
 ```